idio-sync/romm-comm/README.md

 ## Features

 Current
-- Near real-time ROM collection statistics in voice channel, bot status and via command
+- Stats: Near real-time ROM collection statistics in voice channel, bot status and via command
-- Platform-specific ROM searches that provide download link and game/file information as well as a rondom ROM roll
+- Search: Platform-specific ROM searches and random ROM roll that provide download link and game/file information
-- Platform based firmware search that lists firmware file information and provides download links
+- Search: Platform based firmware search that lists firmware file information and provides download links
-- RomM scan management that includes the ability to start/stop different types of rom scans and reports back with info about the scan when complete, and also during a scan in progress using a command.
+- Scans: Start/stop different types of RomM scans, report back with info about the scan when complete and also during a scan in progress via command
-- Custom game console emoji uploads upon bot installation, use of said emojis in bot responses and stats.
+- Emojis: Custom game console emoji uploads upon bot installation, use of said emojis in bot responses and stats
-- QR code generation for 3DS/Vita rom installation via apps like FBI/[FBI Reloaded](https://github.com/TheRealZora/FBI-Reloaded)/[VitaShell](https://github.com/RealYoti/VitaShell) (download endpoint auth must be   disabled on RomM instance).
+- QR code generation: Install games on 3DS/Vita via QR code with apps like FBI/[FBI Reloaded](https://github.com/TheRealZora/FBI-Reloaded)/[VitaShell](https://github.com/RealYoti/VitaShell) (download endpoint auth must be disabled on RomM instance)
-- Switch Shop Info command that lists instructions on how to connect to the [Tinfoil](https://tinfoil.io/Download) endpoint of connected RomM server (download endpoint auth must be disabled on RomM instance)
+- Switch Shop Info: Command that lists instructions on how to connect to the [Tinfoil](https://tinfoil.io/Download) endpoint of connected RomM server (download endpoint auth must be disabled on RomM instance)
 - Rate-limited Discord API interactions
 - Caching system, the bot onnly fetches fresh stats if that particular stat has updated since last fetch

-In Progress

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command
 - List collections command
-- RomM file scan progress reporting (via RomM logs?)
-- User count included in stats
-- List users command
 - Docker installation
 - Linking Discord users with RomM users (creation of Romm users via role?)
 - RomM API key usage so user/pass do not have to be passed (if RomM implements creating API key)
-- IGDB integration (currently pulles IGDB cover url from RomM db entry for game)
+- Better IGDB integration (currently pulles IGDB cover url from RomM db entry for game)
 - Request command that searches IGDB per platform and passes along requested game ID
 - Endpoint for request system, possibly as message sent to bot owner (ask RomM to add requests feature?)
-- Look up most downloaded games (via RomM logs?) and provide stats via command
+- Look up most popular games (via RomM logs?) and provide stats via command

 ## Requirements